 Whether you’re headed to the beach, tailgating before your favorite sporting event, or camping in the wild, keeping your food and drinks cold is absolutely key.
-Thankfully, the market is packed with high-quality coolers that excel at everything from solo day trips to week-long adventures.
-Below we break down our favorite coolers and ice chests for 2020, which include everything from budget-friendly Coleman models to range-topping Yetis.
-Our picks also reflect the growing number of styles available, with small and compressible soft-sided and backpack designs as well as burly wheeled options represented.
+Thankfully, the market is packed with high-quality coolers that excel at everything from short day trips to week-long adventures.
+Below we break down our favorite hard-sided coolers and ice chests of 2022, including budget-friendly Coleman models, ultra-premium YETIs, and popular offerings from brands like RTIC, ORCA, Pelican, and more.
 For more background information, see our cooler comparison table and buying advice below the picks.

 What we like: A premium cooler in every way that should last for years and years.